RxnRover/PluginCatalog/source/core_tools/libraries/DynamicReentrant.rst

 -----------

 The Dynamic Reentrant library facilitates communication between Rxn Rover and its plugins, and helps manage dynamic reentrant VIs.
-This library is essential for first-party(and likely most other third-party) plugins to work with Rxn Rover,
+This library is essential for first-party (and likely most other third-party) plugins to work with Rxn Rover.

 Acquisition
 -----------